-‘County lines’ is an emerging national issue, where organised crime groups from urban areas such as London, Liverpool and Birmingham put children and vulnerable adults between themselves and the risk of detection by manipulating them into carrying and selling drugs.
-‘Runners’ will be sent across county boundaries to areas like Llanelli, Newtown, and Haverfordwest to deliver and/or sell Class A drugs at the other end of the line.
+‘County lines’ is a national issue, where organised crime groups from urban areas such as London, Liverpool and Birmingham put children and vulnerable adults between themselves and the risk of detection by manipulating them into carrying and selling drugs.
+‘Runners’ will be sent across county boundaries to areas like Llanelli, Newtown, Haverfordwest and Aberystwyth to deliver and/or sell Class A drugs at the other end of the line.

 Dyfed-Powys Police is committed to tackling the drug dealing and violence associated with these gangs, but alongside enforcement ‘Operation Guardian’ aims to identify the vulnerable people who are potentially coerced and forced into committing crime by urban gangs, and to put measures in place that protect not punish them.